-Instrument panel and dashboard lights may not seem like a distraction, but they can definitely compromise your ability to see what’s going on around you outside the car.
+Instrument panel and dashboard lights may not seem like a distraction, but they can compromise your ability to see what’s going on outside the car.
 Today’s cars have buttons or control knobs that make it easy to adjust these lights.

 If you think a dirty windshield impairs your vision during the daytime (it does!), it makes it twice as hard to see at night.
 Keep the inside and outside of your windshield clean, as well as your driver- and passenger-side windows.
 It also helps to keep side-view mirrors clean.
 Using newspaper will help clean the glass without leaving streaks that can disrupt your night vision.